 In Canada DATAPAC is built by Trans-Canada Telephone System on the equivalent standard and Nortel X.25 equipment is successfully exported to Europe and Asia.
 In the US Compuserve, Tymnet, Datanet 1 and Telenet also use X.25 as their main protocol.
 Prohibitive costs of equipment and usage in Europe place this technology out of reach and consideration for TinyTalk.

 Emile B. spends a year in France with Mariel G. and their newly aquired family.
-Both practically forget about networking und publishing and start to paint, play the guitar, travel and just feed the kids until peace is achieved.
+Both practically forgets about networking und publishing and starts to paint, play the guitar, travel and just feed the kids until peace is achieved.